-This blog is first of the many to come as part of my new series called “API Transformer Recipes”.
+This blog is the first of many to come as part of my new series called “API Transformer Recipes”.
 The series aims to highlight numerous ways in which developers can integrate API Transformer into their workflow in order to gain access to a wide range of tools and frameworks.
 Hopefully, it will help eliminate any assumptions that they have about being restricted to a particular set of tools just because they use a certain API specification format.

 Are you an OpenAPI user looking to use Postman somewhere in your development pipeline but don’t really know how?
 Well, then, you are in the right place.
 In this blog, I will show you how being an OpenAPI user (or a Swagger one if you prefer the old name) should not stop you from taking advantage of some of the very powerful team collaboration Postman features.